-Likewise, in Oklahoma it is illegal to buy or sell a credit or debit card.
-Stat. tit.
-21 § 1550.24.
-And selling a credit or debit card that belongs to another under circumstances in which the seller either knows or has reason to know that the card was stolen, is illegal in Oklahoma.
+Selling a credit or debit card that belongs to another under circumstances in which the seller either knows or has reason to know that the card was stolen is also illegal.
 Okla.
 Stat. tit.
-21 § 1550.26.
+21 § 1550.26

 Oklahoma defines false making or embossing of a credit or debit card as making or drawing a device or instrument which falsely purports to be a credit or debit card, with the intent to defraud another.

 A person who falsely embosses a credit or debit card when a person, without the issuer’s authorization, completes the card by adding matter to the card which an issuer requires to appear on the card before use.
 Okla.
 Stat. tit.
 21 § 1550.27